chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

 ### Requirements

+{{% warning %}}
+Upgrading PostgreSQL upgrades the database for all connected services.
+If you have multiple services connected to PostgreSQL, make sure that you have stopped the other services and prepared them for the upgrade.
+{{% /warning %}}

-This upgrade guide was written for systems with:
+This upgrade guide is for systems running:

+- Ubuntu 18.04 or higher
-- Single PostgreSQL 9.6 installation
+- A Single PostgreSQL 9.6 installation
-- Running on virtual machine such as EC2 or on a single physical machine
+- On a virtual machine such as EC2 or on a single physical machine
-- The server runs on Ubuntu 18.04 or higher
 - Enough free space to run a second copy of the data that is in the existing PostgreSQL 9.6 installation.
-This upgrade requires 55% free space on the machine.
+This upgrade requires a minimum of 55% free space on the machine.

 ### Backup Chef Automate